Zee22780/meridian-hr-agent/README.md

 # Meridian HR Agent

+> 🚧 This project is actively under development.
+Check back soon.

 An autonomous AI agent that handles new hire onboarding administrative tasks for Meridian's HR department.
 Built with Claude API, FastAPI, Supabase, and React.

 ## Overview